vbaliga/vbaliga.github.io/_posts/2019-12-06-multiple-sequences-genes-from-genbank-in-r-purrr.md

-The code, which available at [vbaliga/genbank\_downloadR](https://github.com/vbaliga/genbank_downloadR), currently works but is also in a developmental stage – I hope to soon add in functionality for getting proteins and other sequence types.
+The code, which is available at [vbaliga/genbank\_downloadR](https://github.com/vbaliga/genbank_downloadR), currently works but is also in a developmental stage – I hope to soon add in functionality for getting proteins and other sequence types.
 A stable